 According to the report, the device will integrate a 7.2-inch AMOLED screen, a 24-megapixel front camera and a system of three rear cameras that offer up to 40 megapixels.
 From the aesthetic point of view, the design of the Mate 20 X 5G is practically the same as the Mate 20 X version, however, the 5G model has a characteristic emerald green color and a “5G” stamp on the back that will be a distinction between both models.

 With regard to hardware, the Mate X 20 5G will be powered by a Balong 5000 modem, 8 GB of RAM, 256 GB storage and a 4,200 mAh battery.
-Like the 4G version, the device will feature the 7-nanometer (nm) Kirin 980 processor from the company.
+Like the 4G version, the device will feature the company’s 7-nanometer (nm) Kirin 980 processor.

 The performance of the device in the 5G networks of the Asian country should be optimal.
 The report explains that the mobile is compatible with NSA, the first 5G standard “non-autonomous“, and the SA, the new independent standard for 5G networks.